MilanSazdov/Melody-Bond/IMPLEMENTATION_SUMMARY.md

 ### 2. **Investors Vote**
 - Each investor votes with their share weight
 - Voting period: 120 blocks (~10 minutes on Sepolia)
-- No quorum required (can be changed)
+- No quorum required (configurable)

 ### 3. **Proposal Executes**
 ```solidity